AtomDB/ACX2/README.txt

 The geometric norm represents the geometric parts of the flux calculation with a single number:

 .. math::

   \text{norm}_{\text{geom}} (cm^{-5}) =  \frac{\int N^r_H N^d_{(H+He)} dV} {4 \pi D^2}

 The XSPEC normalization is adjusted from the above in a few ways to make fitting more reliable.
 First, there is a factor of :math:`10^{10}` applied to bring the value closer to 1, which makes XSPEC fitting more reliable.

 Secondly, for versions :math:`\geq 1.1.0`, the normalization is divided by the center of mass velocity.
 This has been implemented to compensate for the increase in flux with an increase in velocity (since :math:`\varepsilon_{ij} \propto \langle v_{com} \sigma_{i}(E)\rangle`), which resulted in the norm being anticorrelated with the collnpar.
 As this value would be different for every ion, the correction factor is based on a carbon-12 recombining ion and a hydrogen donor.

 To recover the true emissivity of the plasma given an XSPEC fit result:

 #.
 If using version :math:`\geq 1.1.0`, calculate the correction factor, cf:

     #.
 If collntype == 1: cf = numpy.sqrt(4786031.3*collnpar/25.)
     #.
-If collntype == 2: cf = 1.0
+If collntype == 2: cf = 1.0 * collnpar
     #.
 If collntype == 3: cf = 1.0 * collnpar/(1.0+12.0)  = collnpar/13
     #.
 If collntype == 4: cf = 12.0 * collnpar/(1.0+12.0)  = collnpar*12/13

 #.
 Else, cf = 1
 #.  :math:`\text{norm}_{\text{geom}} = \text{norm}_{\text{XSPEC}} * \text{cf} * 10^{-10}`